ilmanzo/ilmanzo.github.com/content/post/measure_your_power_consumption.md

 [image from Wikimedia Commons](https://commons.wikimedia.org/wiki/File:SWR_%26_power_meter_front_view.jpg)

-Since I'm a software engineers, don't want to mess much with cables; and on many occasion it's not practical to disconnect the servers just to do some power measure.
+Since I'm a software engineer, I don't want to mess much with cables; and on many occasion it's not practical to disconnect the servers in a remote datacenter just to do some quick power measure.
 As a pure software solution, some rough measurements can be obtained with the help of [powerstat](https://github.com/ColinIanKing/powerstat) utility, which uses many methods (like battery stats or the *Intel RAPL interface*, which stands for Running Average Power Limit) to estimate the power consumption of a running computer.

 ```
 # powerstat -zR